riboflavin/test-framer-sync/compare/tldv-vs-granola.md

 ## FAQs
 • Would tldv work for in-person meetings?
 What about Granola?
-No, tldv is not good for in-person meetings according to the context.
 Granola has partial support for in-person meetings as the Mac app can capture in-room audio locally, though it doesn't have a mobile app yet (with Android/iOS noted as "coming soon").

 • What about meeting bots?
 Does either of these tools require a meeting bot? tldv has AI agents for recording, note-taking, and CRM logging.
 Granola explicitly does not require a bot in the call - it "listens to meetings without needing a bot in the call" and "works discreetly with no meeting intrusion."

 • What do users say about the quality of transcriptions?
 For tldv, users mention "accurate transcriptions" as one of the pros.
-For Granola, the context doesn't specifically mention user opinions about transcription quality, though users do praise the quality of the notes it produces, saying it delivers "well-organized summaries."

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.